mia-platform/go-crud-service-client/README.md

 ## Introduction

-In our projects, we often use [crud-service](https://github.com/mia-platform/crud-service) and we want a way to interact to it with a standard client.
+In our projects, we often use [CRUD Service](https://github.com/mia-platform/crud-service) and we want a way to interact to it with a standard client.

 At the moment, it is limited.